Goshko812/cmangos-script/README.md

 ## Prerequisites

 - Ubuntu 20.04-22.04, Debian or Arch Linux.
-- Root access to the server.
-- An internet connection to download dependencies and repositories.
+- Root access to the server and an internet connection to download dependencies and repositories.
 - MySQL server should be installed and running.
 - Copy of the client in `~/client` (OPTIONAL)